JacobDietz/pony-express/README.md

             [] Sending requests to join
             [] Accepting joining chat requests
-        [] Fix issues with duplicate Chats.jsx files
+        [] Fix issues with duplicate Chats.jsx files [] Fix checking for whether user is in chat to be in MessagesContainer rather than MessageInput [] Implement blur filter for above

     Frontend
         [] Fix background of chat-pop up